Rock Island Lighthouse Keepers

 Written by Mark A. Wentling

 Further recollections of Pat Carroll come from life-long Thousand Islands resident and self-appointed Rock Island Lighthouse caretaker, Manny Jerome.
-Manny came to know Pat's family when he was a boy, since Pat's mother was a housekeeper for the Jeromes at their home in Sackets Habor.
+Manny recalls that due to the condition of the keeper's quarters, when Pat would stay at Rock Island he would take shelter in the carpenter's shop, which he furnished with a stove and a bed.
+Pat was not married and had no children during the time that he was at Rock Island.
+Manny came to know Pat's family when he was a boy, since Pat's mother was a babysitter for the Jeromes at their home in Sackets Habor.
 From the age of 12 to about 18 or so, Manny visited Rock Island regularly where he helped Pat, who was responsible for river navigation from Alexandria to Cape Vincent, care for the station.
 Fuel used to be brought to the island by boat, and needed to be hauled up by hand in five gallon cans to the generator house, which Manny and his brother helped Pat do on several occasions.

 Extract from the last known logbook entry for Rock Island Station.